brendanzab/language-garden/elab-dependent/README.md

 first-class and where the return type of a function may depend on the arguments it is applied to.

+Type checking is is implemented in terms of an _elaborator_, which checks and tanslates a user-friendly _surface language_ into a simpler and more explicit _core language_ that is more closely connected to type theory.
+Because we need to simplify types during elaboration we also implement an interpreter for the core language.

 *This was originally posted at [tt-hoas-nameless.ml](https://gist.github.com/brendanzab/a8443e9d267ed142e4603fc3cb5fa9c8).*